Tree-formed Verification Data for Trusted Platforms: Implementation

 Operations $M$ and $V$ occur at left edges on the lowest level of, respectively, inside the tree.
 They pose a particular problem for two reasons.
 First PCRs cannot be directly written to, and a natural approach to reset them via \texttt{TPM\_PCR\_Reset} as a first step in $M$ or $V$ is problematic, since only PCRs above 16 of a standard TPM can be reset, and only from the correct locality.
 Thus it is necessary that enough PCRs are resettable and that they respond to the locality in which the tree-formation software is executed as a trusted code.
 Secondly, even after reset, the only operation which can modify a PCR, \texttt{TPM\_Extend}, does not directly copy a value into the register but truly executes~(\ref{eq:extend}) with the existing value of the reset PCR, which is 160bit binary $0x00$ and the input value, which yields a result different from the input value.
 One option, which avoids exposing new commands directly writing to, or shifting values between PCRs, would be to augment PCRs with a \texttt{reset} flag which indicates that they are in a pristine state after reset.
 Then, \texttt{TPM\_Extend} can be modified such that it directly writes into the PCR when this flag is \texttt{true}, and then sets it to \texttt{false}.

-Realising that $M$ and $V$ consistently occur at left edges of a tree, and only if the right sibling is empty (\nil), and then deterministically produce an outcome depending only on the two siblings involved, a third option would be to deviate slightly form the definition of a Merkle hash tree.
-The correct configuration of values in every elementary triangle in the SML tree would then be as follows.
+Realising that $M$ and $V$ consistently occur at left edges of a tree, and only if the right sibling is empty (\nil), and then deterministically produce an outcome depending only on the two siblings involved, a third option would be to deviate slightly from the definition of a Merkle hash tree.
+The correct configuration of values in every elementary triangle in the SML tree would then be as shown in Figure~\ref{fig:triangle}.
 That is $V$ or $M$ is modelled by \texttt{TPM\_PCR\_Reset} followed by \texttt{TPM\_Extend} to obtain $0\ex x=H(0\|x)$ in the first step.
 The right sibling is then normally extended in that register and the result written to the SML.
-See Appendix \ref{sec:useful-convention} for a consistent treatment of \nil node values in intermediate stages and finalisation of a tree.
+See \ref{sec:useful-convention} for a consistent treatment of \nil node values in intermediate stages and finalisation of a tree.